oroinc/crm/Resources/doc/reference/javascript_widgets.md

 **Properties Description**

-* **name** - Unique name name of filter.
+* **name** - unique name name of filter;
-* **label** - Label of filter.
-This values is used for displaying filter in list options and in rendering of filter html template.
+* **label** - label of filter.
+This values is used for displaying filter in list options and in rendering of filter html template;
-* **enabled** - Is filter enabled or not.
+* **enabled** - whether filter enabled or not.
 If filter is not enabled it will not be displayed in filter list.

 ###OroApp.Filter.TextFilter